 Many patients with spine pain want to try all options, if they can, before spine surgery.
 One nonsurgical treatment that is particularly effective for specific types of spine pain is radiofrequency ablation.

-Neurosurgery One’s Erasmus Morfe, DO, a fellowship-trained physiatrist with Neurosurgery One, and Jason Peragine, MD, have been treating patients in the south Denver area for 15 years through Interwest Rehabilitation, which recently became a part of Neurosurgery One’s growing practice throughout Denver.
+Neurosurgery One’s board-certified physiatrists who specialize in radiofrequency ablation have been treating patients in the south Denver area for 15 years through Interwest Rehabilitation, which is now a part of Neurosurgery One’s growing practice throughout Denver.

 Radiofrequency ablation, also called rhizotomy, is a minimally invasive procedure that uses heat to ablate the nerve that is transmitting pain signals to the brain.
-It is most effective for facet joint pain and facet mediated pain.
+It is most effective for facet joint pain and facet mediated pain, both of which cause lower back pain.
 It also is effective in treating sacroiliac (SI) joint pain.

 FAQs about Radiofrequency Ablation

 Continue reading below to learn more about radiofrequency ablation, or click to go directly to these subjects:

 Conditions We Treat